José Quintana: St. Louis Cardinals (2022)

-After a scoreless effort against the Philadelphia Phillies on July 29, he, alongside Chris Stratton, was traded to the St. Louis Cardinals for Malcom Núñez and Johan Oviedo.
+On July 29, the Pirates traded Quintana and Chris Stratton to the St. Louis Cardinals for Malcom Núñez and Johan Oviedo.
 He had a 3.50 ERA at this point in the season.
 He made his debut for the Cardinals on August 4 in the second game of a double-header at Busch Stadium, tossing six innings of one-run baseball, and striking out seven.
 He was charged with another no decision, although St. Louis would win the game, 7–2.
 He earned his first win with the team against the Colorado Rockies in his next start.
-He ended August with 3.38 ERA for the month, a 1–1 record, and 20 strikeouts in 29 innings pitched.
+He ended August with a 3.38 ERA for the month, a 1–1 record, and 20 strikeouts in 29 innings pitched.
 In September, Quintana won his first start of the month against the Washington Nationals on September 6, and followed this up with eight scoreless innings and six strikeouts against the Cincinnati Reds on September 17.
 Quintana had a 0.89 ERA in five starts in September, pitching 30 innings, striking out 28 while walking just three, and only allowed three earned runs during the whole month.

 For the 2022 season, Quintana finished with a career-best 2.93 ERA in 165 2/3 total innings pitched, striking out 137 in 32 games played, all of them starts.
 Quintana started Game 1 of Wild Card Series against the Philadelphia Phillies.
-In the game, he pitched 5 1/3 scoreless innings, striking out 3, and walking just one.
-However, he was charged with another no-decision, as Phillies starting pitcher Zack Wheeler maintained the Cardinals scoreless.
+In the game, he pitched 5 1/3 scoreless innings, striking out three, and walking just one.
+However, he was charged with another no-decision, as Phillies starting pitcher Zack Wheeler kept the Cardinals from scoring.